ASvyatkovskiy/ScaBillMatch/docs/README.md

 ## Make pairs

 `ExtractCandidates` produces all the pairs of primary keys of the documents satisfying a predicate.
 Performs document clustering using k-means.

-Following are the key parameters that need to be filled in the resources/makeCartesian.conf file:
-        docVersion: document version: consider document pairs having a specific version.
-E.g. Introduced, Enacted...
-        useLSA: whether to use truncated SVD
-        numConcepts: number of concepts to use for LSA
-        kval: number of clusters for k-means
-        onlyInOut: a switch between in-out of state and using both in-out and in-in state pairs
-        inputFile: input file, one JSON per line
-        outputFile: output file
-        outputParquetFile: output parquet sink

 Configure parameters for your run in `src/main/resources/workflow1_makeCartesian.conf`:
 ```bash
 workflow1_makeCartesian {